How to Navigate Divorce Recovery

 Allowing yourself to mourn and feel your feelings is essential to moving forward.
 At the same time, the balance of not dwelling on the negative feelings or letting them engulf you is equally important.
 It is critical to be able to acknowledge to yourself that you are sad, angry, or jealous, to allow yourself to feel the impact completely, and then to release it rather than getting sucked into the story of it.

 Self-care involves concrete action that feels enjoyable and increases serotonin.
-One example is a woman who poured her emotion into fiction writing emotional drama and became a successful author.
-Things Your Relationship Needs to Thrive.
+One example is a woman who poured her emotion into fiction writing emotionally charged fiction books and became a successful author.

 Here are some concrete steps you can take towards self-care.
 If you are struggling, professional divorce recovery counseling is recommended as it can be an excellent resource of support through the recovery process.